Ceri-Jane/milestone-project-one/TESTING.md

 | Tasks      | Completed |
 -----  | :----:    |
-Integrate high-quality images of the studio, artists and their work into the website (using a carousel for work gallery).  | YES      |
+Integrate high-quality images of the studio, artists, and their work into the website (using a carousel for work gallery).  | YES      |
-Embed descriptions for the studio, artists and services available within the site's content.  | YES      |
+Embed descriptions for the studio, artists, and services available within the site's content.  | YES      |
 Design and implement a homepage layout that prominently features the studio image, description and services.  | YES      |

 3. As a prospective Customer, I need to find essential information such as location, contact details, and opening hours clearly and concisely, so I can easily plan my visit or get in touch with the studio.